RusFCode/RusFCode/README.md

 --> In the code right here there are some references to personal path and documents in my pc so don't copy paste or it won't work!

---> I can give you a compiled version if needed for professors only
+--> I can give a compiled version if needed for professors only

 --> Please don't steal this code this is an intellectual property protected by Hitachi energy who's a multinational compagny